Generation of nature values

 - assessment of the risks relating to the implementation of the offset measures and a plan for preparing for them and for alternative implementation methods;

-The key content of the offset plan are the offset measures by which the estimated status of the habitat type (habitat of a species) is to be improved towards the natural state.
+The key content of the offset plan are the offset measures by which the estimated status of the habitat type (habitat of a species) is to be improved towards the natural state or comparable.
 These measures are specific to the habitat type in question.
 An offset measure may involve e.g. blocking the ditches of a drained mire that will restore the hydrological balance of the mire towards a more natural one and enable the rehabilitation of flora and fauna typical of the habitat type.

 Avoided loss offset takes place by conserving permanently a site representing a threatened habitat type that is representative in terms of its natural state.